 The name, province or state and country of residence of each of the Directors and officers of Swiss Water (along with their respective positions and offices held with Swiss Water) and their respective principal occupation is shown in the table below.
-Note that the Directors other than Anne Saunders were previously Trustees of the Fund, and as such, the date shown under "Director Since" refers to the date such Director first became a Trustee of the Fund.
+Note that Frank Dennis, Richard Mahler and Roland Veit were previously Trustees of the Fund, and as such, the date shown under "Director Since" refers to the date such Director first became a Trustee of the Fund.
 The terms of their respective offices expire at Swiss Water's annual meeting.